This guide will show you the exact wedding ceremony order for your wedding.

 I watch couples spend hours agonizing over wedding invitations but not 3 minutes in planning a meaningful wedding ceremony.

-Why not include Uncle Ron and Aunt Darlene, who let you live in their basement after you graduated, and ask them to read a Scripture passage or poem.
+Why not ask Uncle Ron and Aunt Darlene, who let you live in their basement after you graduated college, to read a Scripture passage or poem.
 It’s cheaper than paying them back and they’ll be absolutely blown away.

 6. Charge to the Couple

 Now the tone of the officiant will change.
-Instead of droning on, I mean talking, about love, marriage and relationships, he’ll address the couple directly.
+Instead of droning on, I mean talking, about love, marriage and relationships, he’ll/she’ll address the couple directly.

 “It is my responsibility today to remind you both of the importance of your commitments today.
 You each have a duty to the other to bring joy, provide support and nurture peace in your home.
 You must always remember that you do not walk this path alone.
 Your marriage requires that you face difficulties together.
 It requires that you always accept an outreached hand from the other seeking comfort and assistance.”